rust-lang/book/nostarch/chapter07.md

 `pub use`, we can write our code with one structure but expose a different structure.
 Doing so makes our library well organized for programmers working on the library and programmers calling the library.
-We’ll look at another example of `pub use` and how it affects your crate’s documentation in the “Exporting a Convenient Public API with `pub use`” section of Chapter 14.
+We’ll look at another example of `pub use` and how it affects your crate’s documentation in “Exporting a Convenient Public API with pub use” on page XX.

 ### Using External Packages